gordielachance/wp-soundsystem/readme.txt

 = Live Playlists =

 Live Playlists lets you grab a tracklist from a remote URL and remains **synchronised** with it.
-For example, you can load a radio station page and the plugin will keep its tracklist up-to-date automatically !
+For example, you can load a radio station page and the plugin will keep its tracklist up-to-date automatically; and eventually temporary store the tracks if tracklist cache is enabled.

-**How does it work ?**  Each time the tracklist refreshes; old tracks are flushed and the new ones are inserted.
-If one of the old tracks appears in other playlists or is liked by some users; it will not be trashed.

 Demo on [spiff-radio.org](http://www.spiff-radio.org/?post_type=wpsstm_live_playlist).